-Millikin University College of Arts & Sciences English Education Major Assessment Report Dr. Karly Grice, Assistant Professor of English Dr. Michael O'Conner, Associate Professor of English
+Millikin University College of Arts & Sciences English Education Major Assessment Report Dr. Michael O'Conner, Associate Professor of English July 1, 2019

-July 1, 2018

 Executive Summary

 The learning goals for English Education students are that all students earning this degree will:

 - 1. have an advanced understanding of a variety of literary genres, including an understanding of literatures' historical, intellectual, and diverse cultural contexts. - 2. apply a variety of writing theories, including classical and contemporary rhetoric, to the teaching of writing. - 3. be familiar with best practices in the methods of teaching the English language arts and formulate their own teaching methodologies.